 .S. policies) is of "innocent killed and injured in the oppose U.S. victims" k victims" killed and injured in the blast.
-Where this may pose a concern, clear targets of military and policy makers might have been more advantageous.
-However the perception and to a large part the reality of the people in amerikkka is of inactivity and ineffective responses to amerikkka's terrorism and supporters of state terrorists, i.e.: srael, S. Afrika, Egypt, El Therefore, being victimized and terrorized, oppressed strike back with sometimes impassioned actions few lessons should be learned: tness the speed in which the vernment "broke the case"; all government government "broke the case"; all semblance of innocence until proven guilty was thrown out the window; and the capability of the state was highlighted in their venture on foreign soil to kidnap a suspect.
+Where this may pose a concern, chear targets of military and policy makers might have been more advantageous.
+However the perception and to a large part the reality of the people in amerikkka is of inactivity and ineffective responses to amerikkka's terrorism and supporters of state terrorists, i.e.: srael, S. Afrika, Egypt, El few lessons should be learned: tness the speed in which the vernment "broke the case"; all witness government government "broke the case"; all semblance of innocence until proven guilty was thrown out the window; and the capability of the state was highlighted in their venture on foreign soil to kidnap a suspect.
 Other very valuable lessons if the reports we read are accurate: never rent a van for an operation in your own name and never, never, never go back for the deposit!
-There have been allegations of CIA There have been allegations of Chainvolvement in the participance of the alleged act, particularly in the role government played with Sheik Abdel.
-Whether this is accurate, or is a misinformation attempt, further analysis is needed, Analysis of An Assassination SILENCING THE HEART-OF THE YOUNG LIONS' ROAR?
-TOWARDS A PEOPLES ANALYSIS OF THE ASSASSINATION OF CHRIS HANI New York-As dusk settles over the fresh grave of the slain popular ANC leader Chris Hani, as a blood soaked South Afrikan soil proudly embraces his courageous remains, it is important to try and assess the significance and character of the assassination appreciate its meaning, and in order to apply its lessons to the immediate and future needs of our people's struggle.
-BACKGROUND.